pinterest/querybook/docs_website/docs/integrations/customize_html.md

 For the table page you can select two methods of viewing tables.
 First, the default view is the infinite list with tables (This is the default view).

-Second variant, groupping all tables by schemas.
-Displaying tables groupping by schemas you should add next parameters:
+Second variant, grouping all tables by schemas.
+Displaying tables grouping by schemas you should add next parameters:

 ```typescript
 window.DISPLAY_SCHEMA_TABLE = {